jhmccandless/calorie-count/README.md

 App that counts calories with food inserted

 This app is similar to the restaurant-review app that we had put together except using food and calories instead of restaurants and reviews.

+ICE BOX!
+Get a calori API for the DB!